 Amylase and Maltose can Deteriorate The Thin Skin Of The Lips

 Amylase and maltose are digestive enzymes present in your saliva that helps break down food.
-Kissing leaves your lips with a layer of saliva, which when evaporates, takes away the moisture and the thin natural coating of oil from your lips.
+Kissing leaves your lips with a layer of saliva, which then evaporates, takes away the moisture and the thin natural coating of oil from your lips.
 This causes our lips to get dry and cracked.